 16. Visit Barranco – Lima’s Hippest ‘Hood

-Long a favourite of Lima’s artistic community, Barranco is gaining ground among travellers as a popular alternative to its more trendy and upscale neighbor of Miraflores.
+Long a favorite of Lima’s artistic community, Barranco is gaining ground among travelers as a popular alternative to its more trendy and upscale neighbor Miraflores.
 Even if you don’t stay there, you should definitely take some time to go explore this bohemian enclave.

 Also, make sure you take part in the local legend by holding your breath as you cross the Puente de los Suspiros (Bridge of Sighs).
 Make a wish and make it across the bridge successfully, and it will come true!

 While Barranco is easy enough to visit on your own, I recommend signing up for the daily free walking tour instead.
 They run at both 11AM and 4PM, so take your pick.